FOR IMMEDIATE RELEASE CONTACT: The Hogan Committee

 Hogan says he intends to be one of the first candidates to take out nomination papers when they

-are made available by the City Clerk later this week, and that he plans to wage an energetic
+are made available by the City Clerk, and that he plans to wage an energetic

 campaign throughout the rest of the year.
-"I look forward to meeting lots of new faces
+"I look forward to meeting lots of new and familiar faces

 throughout our neighborhoods and talking with them about ways we can improve our city,"